akeneo/pim-community-dev/README.md

 # Akeneo PIM Development Repository
-Welcome to Akeneo PIM Product.
+Welcome teeeo Akeneo PIM Product.

 This repository is used to develop the Akeneo PIM product.